topelab/l2data2code/newfeatures.md

 ## Mustache CLI

-Think about an application for command line to execute a mustache transformation in tree of paths for every file.
+**Published on 2.9.321.1119:** Think about an application for command line to execute a mustache transformation in tree of paths for every file.

 We have this in `data.json`